ChristophBleyer/ALNS/README.md

 * Clustering is done by a parallel urgency assignment as described in *Tansini, Libertad and Urquhart, María and Viera, Omar.
 Comparing Assignment Algorithms for the Multi-Depot VRP.
 12 2002.*
 * Routing is done via a parallel route building algorithm as described in *Potvin, Jean-Yves and Rousseau, Jean-Marc.
 A Parallel Route Building Algorithm for the Vehicle Routing and Scheduling Problem with Time Windows.
 European Journal of Operational Research, 66(3):331–340, 1993*

+After constructing the initial solution the ALNS algorithm can be used with various acceptance criteria.
+(See the notebooks in the `examples` folder)

 ## Run a Docker Container for development

 In the root directory run `docker build -t alns .`